ringcentral/ringcentral-embeddable/docs/config/popup-window.md

 RCAdapter.isWindowPoppedUp().then((opened) => {...})
 ```

-### Known issues:
+!!! note "Known issues"
     * App can't make a opened popup window into desktop top (Browser limitation)
     * App will send [Web phone call session notification](../integration/events.md#web-phone-call-event) at every tabs
     * User need to focus at popup window when start or answer a call at popup window for microphone permission at Firefox

 ## Host the popup window